sallen222/cloudresume-backend/README.md

 This repo contains a unit test for both lambda functions that uses the moto library create a simulatyed DynamoDB table.

 ## Deployment
 These resources are built and deployed automatically using Terraform and Github Actions.
-When changes are pushed to main, the functions are tested and atuomaticcaly deployed.
+When changes are pushed to main, the functions are tested and automatically deployed.